 On my blog, I used the Divi Theme by Elegant Themes.
 I’ve used quite a few different themes over the years.
 The reason I ultimately chose Divi is how customizable and easy to use it is.
 Everything is drag and drop, meaning even someone who doesn’t understand code (like me) can totally customize their site however they want it.

-Elegant Themes has TONS of tutorials on their website to set up your own blog with the Divi Theme (there is a bit of a learning curve).
+Elegant Themes has TONS of tutorials on their website to set up your own blog with the Divi Theme.
 I’m planning to do a post at a later time sharing how I use it to create my site!

 Remember as you’re searching that most things in a theme such as fonts, logos, and colors will be customizable.
 The best bet is to focus on the overall structure and features of the theme when making your decision.